What should I know before taking any drugs?

 You can also talk to your pharmacist, either at your local hospital or your chemist.
 Pharmacists are drug specialists, and may be more knowledgeable about your drugs than the doctor who prescribes them.
 They may be more aware of possible side effects, and also possible interactions with other drugs (this is when a drug changes the effect of other drugs you are taking).
 Many high-street chemists have space set aside where you can talk privately.

-There is more information on medicines and their use available from two eMC (Electronic Medicines Compendium) websites.
+There is more information on medicines and their use available from the eMC (Electronic Medicines Compendium) website.

 Medicines Use Reviews